hwspec/StreamPressor/README.md

 ### 2. Automated Setup (For Chameleoncloud Setup)

-For WSL users, we provide an automated setup script that handles all dependencies and configuration:
+For cc users, we provide an automated setup script that handles all dependencies and configuration:

 ```bash
 # Make/Run the setup script executable